stammath3/covid_protection/README.md

 # covid_protection

-A Flutter project.
+A Flutter project for University.

 ## Getting Started

 - This is a covid protection measure project to display the covid symptoms and protection measurements.
 ![Alt text](background.png)

--Home screen
+-Home screen.

 ![Alt text](home.png)